-Excellence - We take all of the necessary steps to provide the highest level of service to our stakeholders.
-Excellence is our goal, providing exceptional service and thorough execution from start to finish in every transaction.
+Excellence: We take all necessary steps to provide the highest level of service.
+We deliver only excellence and aim to exceed expectations in everything we do.

-Integrity - Integrity is the foundation of Aqarat's corporate value structure.
+Integrity: Integrity is the foundation of AQARAT's corporate value structure.
 We rely on honesty and virtuous ethics in the everyday workings of the company.
 We live up to our commitments, responsibilities, and promises.
 We focus on honest communication and building long-term relationships in which trust is essential.

-Innovation: Agarat recognizes and embraces the latest design methodology and technology into every aspect of the company to increase productivity and provide increased rewards for our stakeholders.
-Stakeholders of the company can feel secure in knowing that we continuously research and implement cutting-edge strategies.
+Innovation: AQARAT recognizes and embraces the latest design methodology and technology into every aspect of the company to increase productivity and provide increased rewards for our stakeholders.
+We strive to seeing possibility instead of limitation.